NigarumOvum/brealy-padron-rodriguez-portfolio-react/README.md

 ## Description

-<p align='center'>My personal Portfolio Web App built with React using the Model-View-View-Model (MVVM) architectural pattern as the core logic for the Structure of the view and UI components using Typescript, styled-components and CSS for styles.
+<p align='center'>My personal Portfolio Web App Developed with React(JSX) & TypeScript using the Model-View-View-Model (MVVM) architectural pattern, CSS/SASS/syled-components for styles.

-  I'm also Using JavaScript Async/Await Fetch to connect API To retrieve My Github repositories.</p>
+I made use of JavaScript Async/Await Fetch to connect to GitHub API to retrieve my Github Repos and using map() inside return function with a setInterval() of 1sec inside useEffect hook.</p>

 Application is also Dockerized for development and production deployment.

 ## Front-end deployed in: Vercel